tkimhofer/msbrowser/README.md

 # App installation and launch

-Installation is performed with the following R commands:
+The MSbrowser package is hosted on [GitHub](https://github.com/) and is build with [xcms](https://bioconductor.org/packages/release/bioc/html/xcms.html) version 3.6 (or higher) to perform peak picking.
+The following R code can be used to install necessary R dependencies on your computer.

 ```R
 # install dependencies from CRAN (devtools and BiocManager)